67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 Docker containers can be configured with three different types of mounts.
 The main difference between bind mounts and volumes is that the user can specify the location of the filesystem on the local computer with a bind mount. tmpfs mounts are for linux users only and allow for the container to create files outside the container's writable layer.

-1. Lets create another instance of our container, but this time instead of using our volume we will bind our working directory on our local machine to the working directory of the Docker container.
+1. Let's create another instance of our container, but this time instead of using our volume we will bind our working directory on our local machine to the working directory of the Docker container.
 From the root of our app run:

 	```
 	docker run --name bookmanager -dp 3000:3000 \